animatlabs/animatlabs.github.io/_posts/2023-06-23-clean-architecture.md

 ### Where to Apply Clean Architecture

 Clean Architecture can be used across various platforms and programming languages.
-In the context of 2023, we will focus on implementing Clean Architecture with .NET Core, a cross-platform framework widely adopted for building modern applications.
+We will focus on implementing Clean Architecture with .NET Core, a cross-platform framework widely adopted for building modern applications.
 However, the principles and concepts of Clean Architecture are not limited to .NET Core and can be applied in different technology stacks.

 ## Implementation Guidelines